pathawks/pathawks.github.com/_posts/2011-11-06-blogger-open-graph.md

 *   If you're using your blog as a personal profile, you may consider changing the second `og:type` from `website` to `profile` and adding [your personal information](http://ogp.me/#type_profile)

 *   `og:image` Is only supplied if Blogger finds an image in the current post.
 However, not supplying `og:image` is invalid.
-You could provide an alternate image to provide in these circumstances, perhaps your Gravatar or blog's logo.
+You could provide an alternate image to